ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 *	Single \> marks boundaries between suffixes outside of the stem (not yet used)
 *	Single \< marks boundaries between prefixes outside of the stem (not yet used)
 *	Null morphemes will NOT be added unless a rule needs to refer to them.
 So far there are no such rules.
-*	There are six special characters used in the nouns:
+*	There are seven special characters used in the nouns:
 	*	V1, triggers vowel lengthening with certain preterit and delayed imperative forms in the VAIs.
 	*	s1, the special "s" that palatalizes to "sh" under certain conditions.
 Here, triggered by "i2".
 	*	y2, appears in Cy noun class stems and is always deleted